nrgslp/nrgslp.github.io/_pages/clinical.md

   * Aural rehabilitation (including speech reading, communication strategies, phonetic awareness, and hearing aid maintenance)

 ## Consultation:
-* Met with teachers to provide instruction in targeted best practices in both support and enrichment in order to reach the greatest number of students as well as maintain the least restrictive environment – the grade level classroom.
+* Guided teachers to provide instruction in targeted best practices in both support and enrichment in order to reach the greatest number of students as well as maintain the least restrictive environment – the grade level classroom.

 ## Curriculum Planning:
 * Directed implementation of a social-emotional learning curriculum, STEM programming, and a social entrepreneurship curriculum at the school.